 The University of Florence permanently promotes public engagement initiatives throughout the year with the aim of creating new relationships with the territory and society, in accordance with the provisions of the 'third mission'.

-The University takes part in APEnet, the Italian universities and research institutes network that recognize the role and importance of values and actions of public engagement.
+The University takes part in APEnet, the Italian universities and research institutes association that recognize the role and importance of values and actions of public engagement.

 This is an initiative promoted by the European Commission to spread scientific culture and knowledge of the research professions.
 For the realization of this event, the University of Florence takes part in the BRIGHT-NIGHT regional consortium supported and coordinated by the Region of Tuscany - Giovanisì.
-Characteristic of the initiative is the widespread involvement of researchers from all departments of the University, and in particular, the Marie Skłodowska-Curie fellows, protagonists of scientific conversations, workshops, demonstrations and shows on a wide range of topics.
+Characteristic of the initiative is the widespread involvement of researchers from all departments of the University, protagonists of scientific conversations, workshops, demonstrations and shows on a wide range of topics.
 The objective of BRIGHT-NIGHT is also the involvement of the cultural institutions of the city and the Municipality of Florence.